 PIN for later reference

-- Grade: Moderate (The hill is steep and it can get very slippery when it is raining and there is no proper trail to the peak; also the last part of the hike is a little risky with huge boulders)
+- Grade: Easy (The hill is steep and it can get very slippery when it is raining and there is no proper trail to the peak; also the last part of the hike is a little risky with huge boulders).

 - This hill is very famous for its night trek so people can be at the top just in time for the sunrise.